Hela

 Hela is the daughter of Loki and the giantess Angrboda.
 When Hela came of age, she was appointed Ruler and Goddess of the northernmost kingdom of the dead, allowing her to rule in the realms of Hel and Niffleheim.
 Although her dominion was only over those who did not die as heroes, as Odin was the ruler of these in Valhalla.
 Still, Hela often sought to expand her kingdom by conquering Valhalla as well which often brought Hela into direct conflict with both Odin and his son Thor.
 On one occasion, Hela attempted to persuade Thor into entering Valhalla when he was on the verge of death, although he eventually refused.
 Hela also entered into an uneasy alliance with the other Death Gods of Earth.

 Hela patiently waited for the chance to take over Valhalla and even forced her minions to build the enormous ship, Naflgar, out of the finger nails of the dead in order to attack Asgard, however this ship was destroyed by Skurge the Exocutioner and Hela was forced to begin reconstruction of the ship.
 When Odin entered the Odinsleep, his attention to Valhalla waned and Hela had the chance she had been waiting for.
 Once he was aware of her intentions a great battle took place.
-Hela corrupted the Valkyries causing them to lose their physical form & remain in a wraith like state.
-Danielle Moonstar was also stuck in this state, she & the New Mutants journeyed to Asgard to battle Hela's army.
+Hela corrupted the Valkyrior, causing them to lose their physical form & remain in a wraith like state.
+Danielle Moonstar was also stuck in this state, she and the New Mutants journeyed to Asgard to battle Hela's army.
 The battle with various forces brought the Hulk and Agamemnon, the leader of the Pantheon, to Hela's realm.
 After a long fight against Hela's surreal forces, Agamemnon requests, based on a vaguely hinted upon relationship, to allow them to leave.
 Hela surprisingly agrees.
 This incident sheds light on the fact that in Marvel, Hela is supposedly the half sister of Agamemnon.
 The fighting continued on until the mutants were able to wake Odin.
 Hela soon gave up her conquest of Valhalla when Odin vowed to keep a better watch over it in the future.
 After many failed attempts to defeat the Asgardians, Hela finally helped her father bring about the events of Ragnarok when she finally finished building Naflgar and allowed Loki to use it in order to attack Asgard.

-Hela was recently resurrected after supposedly being killed in the events of Ragnarok.
+Hela was later resurrected after supposedly being killed in the events of Ragnarok.
 Hela later tells Loki that she has lost much of her realm and power, however this could be due to the fact that so many Asgardians were resurrected by Thor, making her realm devoid of the Asgardian souls that she had collected over so many years.
 Although she still appears to be a member of a group of Death Gods when she attended a meeting to discuss the fate of the Limbo realm.
 Hela now patiently resides in Las Vegas, Nevada, and even assisted her father, Loki, in enabling him to complete a task that caused Thor to be banished from Asgard.

 Creation